We are fortunate to have Anca from One Day Itinerary, who is sharing this guide to the perfect getaway from Seattle; Bellevue.

 However, it’s not exactly right next door.
 It takes at least a couple of hours to get there plus a fair amount of time to reach the place you want to visit.
 Fortunately, if you don’t have that kind of time, there’s a great alternative.
-Bellevue is right next to Seattle and offers everything a town/small city for a weekend getaway should have.
+Bellevue is right next to Seattle and offers everything a town/small city for a weekend getaway should have, making it ideal for a weekend away or a day trip from Seattle.
 You can reach it in a jiffy and then have the whole weekend to yourself, away from the big city.
 Sounds great, right?
 Here’s a short guide on everything you need to know about Bellevue.

 GETTING TO BELLEVUE

-Bellevue is actually a part of the Seattle metropolitan area and located on its eastern edge.
+Bellevue is actually a part of the Seattle metropolitan area and is located on its eastern edge.
 That can immediately tell you that you really don’t need a lot of time to make the trip.
-It’s a drive of just over 10 miles (17 kilometres), so by car you can be there in like 20 minutes or so, depending on the traffic, of course.
+It’s a drive of just over 10 miles (17 kilometers), so by car, you can be there in like 20 minutes or so, depending on the traffic, of course.

 Of course, taxis and even Uber drivers are also an option, but at a considerably bigger expense.